How BreakAuctions Calculates Your Chances (With Real Examples)

 That's nearly a 1-in-5 chance of landing a prize across 10 entries.
 Spread your budget across multiple auctions to increase your overall claim frequency, even if each individual chance is small.

 Understanding the math doesn't guarantee an outcome — randomness is randomness.
 But it does help you make informed decisions about where your budget goes.
 Browse our active auctions and check the spot counts yourself.
-And to see that these odds produce real claims, visit our past drops page — the proof is in the draws.
+And to see that these chances produce real claims, visit our past drops page — the proof is in the draws.